Whats the fuss about receiving the Liebster Award 2017? First of all, I’d have to thank Janise Thomas of Gastrotravelogue for nominating me.

 1. What’s on your bucket list?

-I want to visit every country during my lifetime and I just wrote an article about the 23 places I want to see before I die, but if I have to name five of those, it would be Antarctica, Hang Son Doong Cave, the Amazon Jungle, Patagonia, and the Galapagos Island.
+I want to visit every country during my lifetime and I just wrote an article about the 23 places I want to see before I die, but if I have to name five of those, it would be Antarctica, Hang Son Doong Cave, the Amazon Jungle, Patagonia, and checking-in a luxury villa in Los Cabos and exploring the top Los Cabos attractions.

 2. What country would you never go back to and why?